-The slime craze has hit our house.
+If we know anything at our house, it’s how to make slime.
 We’ve made all kinds of slime recipes, both with Borax and without!
 Our latest version is the best fluffy slime recipe ever, and we had so much fun making and playing with it.

 My daughter even took it in a plastic bag to play with friends and it was the hit of their tween sleepover.
 The girls called it the best slime ever.